Werkgroep-Toetsen-Op-Afstand/keuzetool-toetsen/content/methods/oral_exam/online.en.md

 weight: 2
 ---

+## Online assessment interview

-**Online assessment interview** During an online assessment interview, the examiner asks the student questions based on predetermined criteria, using video conferencing software.
-These could be questions about situations that show that the student has acquired certain skills and competences.
-The examiner may also ask follow-up questions.
-Often, an online assessment interview takes place following the submission of a portfolio, project/product or presentation.
-During an online assessment interview, the student may be allowed to give a short online presentation.
+In an online assessment interview, the examiner asks questions to the student via video conferencing software based on predetermined criteria.
+You may be asked about situations that show that the student possesses certain competencies.
+The examiner can then ask further questions.
+An online assessment interview is often held in response to a portfolio, project/product, presentation or observation.
+Sometimes the online assessment interview starts with a presentation by the student.

+## Online oral exam

-**Online oral exam** In an online oral exam, the student answers questions orally.
-As examiner, you can ask follow-up questions or ask the student to clarify an idea, to check that they really understand it.
-You can ask the question orally and/or in writing (e.g. using the chat function).
-Online oral exams are often used instead of a written exam with open-ended and/or closed-ended questions.
+In an online oral exam, the student answers questions orally.
+As an examiner, you have the option to ask for additional explanation or to have a concept clarified to determine whether the student really understands it.
+The questions can be presented to the students orally and/or in writing (for example via a chat function).
+An online oral is often used as a substitute for a test with open questions.

-A combination is of course also possible.
+Naturally, combinations of the above two forms are possible.

 ## Advantages

-* Location-independent.
-* Fewer opportunities for cheating.
+* The biggest advantage of a remote oral test is that it can be done independently of location, and also time-independently in the case of a video recording.
+This makes observing less time-consuming for an assessor due to the lack of travel time, for example.
+It is also easier to organize assessment by several assessors.
+Research shows that the validity of observations often increases greatly by adding extra observations or assessors, something that is facilitated by remote observation.

 ## Disadvantages

-* Less reliable if only one examiner is present.
-* Technical problems may occur if connection is lost.
+* Chance of technical problems due to connection failure.
-* Difficult to organise for a large group of students.